wso2/docs-choreo-dev/en/docs/insights/graphiql-explorer.md

 # GraphQL Explorer

-Start exploring Choreo Insights API queries using your data now.
+You can use the GraphQL Explorer to test Choreo Insights API operations using your data.
+Try out various queries to inspect the responses.

 <div class="explorer">
   <iframe